- Free delivery over £40

 What is Katya used for?

 The combined contraceptive pill is used to prevent pregnancy.
-It does not, however, stop the spread of sexually transmitted infections (STI) and therefore it is always recommended that additional barrier contraception is used such as a condom.
+However, combined pills don’t stop the spread of sexually transmitted infections (STI) and therefore it is always recommended that additional barrier contraception is used such as a condom.

 Taking Katya can also help some women to experience lighter and more regular periods as well as providing some relief from premenstrual syndrome (PMS) and improve the condition of the skin.